Who Will Win, And Who Should Win, This Year’s Oscars?

 Mike: People can debate Sam Rockwell’s character’s motivations for the rest of time (and I think people will) but I think he’s really great and I’m glad he’s finally getting some recognition.
 And he’s going to win anyway, so I’ve decided I’m going to be happy for him.
 Though I wouldn’t be upset of Dafoe took this either.

-Amy: Let’s be real.
-The Florida Project was the best film of the year.
+Amy: Let’s be real: The Florida Project was the best film of the year.
 But I don’t want Willem Dafoe to scoop up this award as a consolation prize.
 At first, I thought Dafoe was just a gold medal casting stunt, making Hollywood’s creepiest character actor play papa to a motel of real, and adult, children.
 It took two watches to appreciate how generously Dafoe offers himself as the film’s conduit and conscience.
 Through him, we see the truth about this so-called Magic Castle — and we see the power of patience.
 Dafoe’s been patient himself, waiting for audiences to see him as more than a pair of buttressed cheekbones and an evil grin.
 I’ve admired him for years, but this performance is a revelation.

 Keith: I’m going to use the Mudbound logic above and land on Willem Dafoe.
 The Florida Project is a bracingly original film that deserved more nominations.
-Also, Dafoe is great in it as a guy who finds his job description has changed and finds himself looking after the welfare of his residents when he’d really rather just be repairing the HVAC system.
+Also, Dafoe is great in it as a guy who discovers his job description has changed and finds himself looking after the welfare of his residents when he’d really rather just be repairing the HVAC system.
 Dafoe’s often the best element in movies, good or bad.
 Here he’s one great element among many, but, it would be a worthwhile win.

 Emma: There are truly a wealth of great supporting actor performances this year.
 I was utterly charmed by Bob Odenkirk’s hapless-turned-hero journalist in The Post — there’s a moment where he drops some change on the ground during a tense scene that had me wheezing so that I wouldn’t start cackling way too loudly in the theater.
 Willem Dafoe had one of the best performances of the year, period, in The Florida Project, completely game for the supporting role and yet never sinking into the background.
 Dafoe telling a bunch of migratory cranes to “Move along, boys” is one of the best shots of the year.
 The final ten minutes of the movie, watching his agonized facial expression as he sees a family fall apart before his eyes, had me clutching the arms of my seat in the theater, white-knuckled, waiting for him to do something but knowing, as he does, that he can’t.